zuozhenggh/learning-library/oic-integration-library/common/provision-oic/provision.md

 ### Objectives

 In this lab, you will:
-* Provision Integration Instance
+* Provision Integration Instance.

 ### Prerequisites

 This lab assumes you have:
-* An Oracle account
+* An Oracle account.

 ### Background